Methaneus/koreader-patches-metadata/README.md

 title type: subtitle
 contributor types: translator, illustrator
 ```
-Only extracts from books without sidecar.
+Only extracts from books without sidecar, and because it reads _all_ metadata on opening a folder (otherwise, you'd have to open the book first before it'd extract), the first time it can be SLOW.
 Doesn't add to anything without any of the next patches.
 Can be expanded to extract more, if desired.
 <br/><br/>

 ## 2-ui-display-title-with-subtitle.lua